Whether you are building an application or a website, the first thing you’ll need is a SAFE Browser that is built for mock-routing.

 Developing a SAFE website

-Clone this repository and follow the instructions in the README to get it running on
+safe_web_api_playground, and follow the instructions in the README to get server started.

 Open a new tab in the SAFE Browser and navigate to